w3c/personalXR/README.md

 			</a-gui-toggle>
 ```

-The idea is this POC will demonstrate that if user agents
+The idea is this POC demonstrates how user agents in XR may implement some of these Personalization Semantics - so rather than behaviours being defined by the author, the can simply be called by the author and implemented by the user agent.
+This would remove much complexity when building accessible XR experiences.